 My past has influenced my faith, so I have a hard time grasping and feeling the love that God has for me.

 Isn’t that silly?

 The Bible says that God loves me, calls me worthy, and wants me as His child.
 I know when I question what God says to me, it affects my faith.
-The ultimate form of love given for me was the sacrifice on the cross, so why can’t I feel it?
+The ultimate form of love given to me was the sacrifice on the cross, so why can’t I feel it?